Stenkilde/supreme-octo-computing-machine/angularsetup.md

  - typings

 ## Webpack for bundling
- - Compile the TypeScript to useable Javascript for browsers
+ - [ ] Compile the TypeScript to useable Javascript for browsers
- - PostCSS to follow the real CSS spec, with super power features
+ - [ ] Hotreload (Monkey patching) edits on the fly
- - CSS Modules for Modular Component CSS, scoped variables.
+ - [x] Lint code with tslint
- - Hotreload (Monkey patching) edits on the fly
+ - [ ] PostCSS to follow the real CSS spec, with super power features
- - Lint code with tslint
+ - [ ] CSS Modules for Modular Component CSS, scoped variables.

 ## Preferred testing suite
  - Protractor (End to end)